CGRoffcialcode/Controlled-Matrix/README.md

 # You're done!

-### Example video given, (mixed v2 wth watermark) (i recommend you use it becuase you need a NASA computer to generate it without it taking a year 😭)
+### Example video given for Wallpaper, (mixed v2 wth watermark) (i recommend you use it becuase you need a NASA computer to generate it without it taking a year 😭)

 ###### Credits to @CGRCODEYT